larryclaman/privateaks/README.md

 1. Within your GitHub repo, create a Secret called AZURE_AKS_CREDENTIALS, and use the service principal json created earlier as the value of that secret.
 2. To run the workflow, browse to 'Actions'.
 You may get an approval request -- select "OK" to continue.
 Select the 'DeployToAKS' workflow, and then select the 'Run Workflow' button to manually run this workflow.<p>
-If you've changed the default resource group or aks cluster name, you will need to override the defaults when you run the workflow:
+If you've changed the default resource group or aks cluster name, you will need to override the defaults when you run the workflow:<p>
 ![workflowhighlight](media/workflow1.png)<p>
 Alternatively, you you can edit defaults found in the workflow file `deployapp.yml`
 ```yaml